 In addition, PokerStars is constantly innovating, offering their players new poker games like Split Hold’em, Power Up, and Fusion.
 New games don’t always stick, but PokerStars is always trying to push the envelope and keep things interesting.

-While PokerStars is their most well-known brand of online poker, The Stars Group also runs the Full Tilt and, since purchasing Sky Betting & Gaming, the Sky Poker site (though they intend to merge this platform and player pool into the PokerStars framework.
+While PokerStars is their most well-known brand of online poker, The Stars Group also runs the Full Tilt brand and has since purchased Sky Betting & Gaming, and the Sky Poker site (though they have merged this platform and player pool into the PokerStars framework).

-The smooth layout of the app and the bevy of features, games, and lines makes it clear that BetStars is serious about offering a great experience to their sports betting players.
+The smooth layout of the app and the bevy of features, games, and lines make it clear that BetStars is serious about offering a great experience to their sports betting players.

 PokerStars Casino: Offering slots and table games online